Discrete-Time Quantum-Walk & Floquet Topological Insulators via Distance-Selective Rydberg-Interaction

 \subsection{Non-unitary dynamics}

-The non-unitary dynamics of the quantum walk can be described by the projection of quantum state onto the pointer states \cite{Schl07}.
-In this model the pointer state projector $\Pi_{x}= \ket{x}\bra{ x}$, projects the walker into the $x^\text{th}$ site.
+The non-unitary dynamics of the quantum walk can be described by the projection of quantum state onto the pointer states \cite{Schl07,Alb14}.
+In this model, the pointer state projector $\Pi_{x}= \ket{x}\bra{ x}$, projects the walker into the $x^\text{th}$ site.
 In the presented Rydberg QW model, the evolution of quantum walker over a single step is mainly coherent.
 Hence, the decoherence could be applied in a discrete-time manner after each step.
 The effective stroboscopic non-unitary operator would be

-where $\rho_i=\sum_{x,x'} \ket{x}\bra{ x'}$ is the density operator after i$^\text{th}$ step.
+where $\rho_i=\sum_{x,x'} \ket{x}\bra{ x'}$ is the density operator after the i$^\text{th}$ step.
 The spatial de-phasing terms discussed in the next section would reduce the off-diagonal coherence terms with a probability of $P_s$ after each step and hence suppress the superposition effect.
 In the totally diffusive case $P_s=1$, the absence of the interference of quantum paths would only leave a classical Gaussian probability distribution in the diagonal terms, see Fig.~\ref{Fig_DensityCoh}.

 To define the coherence length $l_{co}$ one can look at the suppression of anti-diagonal terms $|\rho_{(x,-x)}|=|\rho_{_0(x,-x)}|\exp(-|x|/l_{co})$ with respect to the unperturbed one $\rho_{_0(x,-x)}$.
 Coherence length is plotted as a function of $P_s$ in Fig.~\ref{Fig_CohLenBal}a.
-The crossover between coherent and incoherent cases can also be seen in the rate of mean square displacement $ \langle x^2\rangle =\sum \limits_{x} \rho(x,x)x^2$.
-Fig.~\ref{Fig_CohLenBal}b, shows that within the coherent period $t<\Gamma^{-1}$ the walker propagates ballistically $\propto t^2$ while in the diffusive regime $t>\Gamma^{-1}$ it propagates linearly with time.
-Overall, Fig.~\ref{Fig_CohLenBal}, shows that coherent staggered quantum walk over a lattice with $N\approx P_s^{-1}$ sites is realizable that would propagate ballistically over $i=P_s^{-1}$ steps.
+The crossover between coherent and incoherent cases can also be seen in the rate of mean square displacement $ \langle x^2\rangle =\sum_{x} \rho(x,x)x^2$.
+Fig.~\ref{Fig_CohLenBal}b, shows that within the coherence period $t<\Gamma^{-1}$ the walker propagates ballistically $\propto t^2$ while in the diffusive regime $t>\Gamma^{-1}$ it propagates linearly with time.
+Overall, Fig.~\ref{Fig_CohLenBal}, shows that coherent staggered quantum walk over a lattice with $N\approx P_s^{-1}$ sites propagates ballistically over $i=P_s^{-1}$ steps.
 In the next section, $P_s$ is evaluated in the proposed scheme.